canuckbear/kcc/README.md

-# kcc
+# sbit
-Kernel Config file Compare
+Simple Build In Tests